geeknoid/Undertaker/README.md

 * `--alive-symbols` lets you specify the path to the file where the report on alive symbols should be written.
 This report contains a list of all the symbols that are defined in the assemblies and are referenced by other symbols.

+* `--alive-by-test-symbols` lets you specify the path to the file where the report on symbols alive due to being used from test methods should be written.

 * `--public-symbols` lets you specify the path to the file where the report on needlessly public symbols should be written.
 This report contains a list of all the symbols that are